mdeblaauw/meta_learning/README.md

  # meta_learning
 Meta learning repo that has a reproducible experimental environment implemented with Pytorch.
-The main focus is to run this package on Sagemaker, such that experiments can be easily executed.
+The main focus is to run this package on Sagemaker, such that experiments can be easily executed and maintained.

 ## Implemented meta-learning algorithms